Tax Sale Forms

 See the Tax Sale Procedures page for more information.

-Utah State Statute 13-50-337 does not permit the sale of tax liens or tax lien certificates.
-In accordance with Utah State Statute 59-2-1351.1 successful bidders will be provided with a recorded tax deed, which is similar to a quit claim deed.
-Tax deeds will only be issued and recorded after the sale and all accepted bids have been ratified by the Utah County Commission, usually between 60 to 180 days after the close of the sale.
+State Statute 59-2-1351.1 successful bidders will be provided with a recorded tax deed, which is similar to a quit claim deed.
+Tax deeds will only be issued and

 This waiting period allows for any protest of the sale to be filed and decided prior to the ratification of the sale by the County Commission.
 Tax Deeds will be issued in the name of the winning bidder as listed on the bidder registration.
 Individuals or businesses may register to bid at the sale.